-- For 2019-2020 fiscal year, AFT shall receive 42.95% of the 80% allotment, which after regulatory rate increases is \$2,169,557. - For the 2020-2021 fiscal year, AFT shall receive 42.50% of the 80% allotment, which after regulatory rate increases is \$3,784,565. - For the 2021-22 fiscal year, the formula summarized in this Article shall be applied.
-The District will inform AFT of its apportionment no later than May 15, 2021. - 8.2 PAYCHECK PROVISIONS: The following procedures shall apply related to faculty paychecks: - 8.2.1 The annual salary for full-time regular employees will be paid over 10 months, commencing with the first month of the Fall semester, provided that employees who were paid on a September to June 10-month schedule as of June 30, 2016, shall continue to have the option to be paid on a September to June 10-month schedule.
+- 8.2 PAYCHECK PROVISIONS: The following procedures shall apply related to faculty paychecks: - 8.2.1 The annual salary for full-time regular employees will be paid over 10 months, commencing with the first month of the Fall semester, provided that employees who were paid on a September to June 10-month schedule as of June 30, 2016, shall continue to have the option to be paid on a September to June 10-month schedule.
 Deductions for retirement, State and Federal withholding taxes, and all other voluntary deductions are made over a 10-month period. - 8.2.2 Payroll Errors: Proper salary grade and step placement is a joint responsibility of the employee and the District.
 All employees are to review their salary placement at least annually and should they believe that they are improperly placed on the salary schedule, they are to immediately bring this information to the attention of the District. - 8.2.2.1 Any payroll error resulting in insufficient payment for an employee in the bargaining unit shall be corrected, and a special payroll check issued no later than five (5) working days after the District has received both a written request from the employee and verification of the error.
-Otherwise, the supplemental amount will be included in the next regular paycheck following verification of the error. - 8.2.2.2 If the District overpays the employee, the employee shall, upon realizing the fact or upon notification from the District, repay the full amount of such overpayment.
-If the overpayment is \$100 or less, the employee shall have the overpayment deducted in the next paycheck.
-For overpayments exceeding \$100, the repayment schedule shall be equal to the number of months the employee was overpaid.
-For example, an employee who was overpaid a total of \$300 over a period of three months shall have \$100 deducted for the three months.
-Employees who leave the District or go on unpaid leaves prior to complete repayment shall have the remainder of the overpayment deducted from their final check.
-If the final check is insufficient to cover the amount owed, the employee will submit the necessary funds to the District within 30 calendar days.
+Otherwise, the supplemental amount will be included in the next regular paycheck following verification of the error. - 8.2.2.2 If the District overpays the employee, the District will inform the employee and attempt to mutually agree on a schedule to repay the overpayment.